 Boeing issues inspection instructions for 737 MAX 9 to airlines

-WASHINGTON (Reuters) - Boeing early on Monday shared instructions with airlines for inspecting the 737 MAX 9 fleet, the company confirmed on Monday, after 171 MAX planes were grounded by U.S. regulators on Saturday following an accident where a cabin panel ripped off an Alaska Airlines jet while in mid-air.
+WASHINGTON (Reuters) -Boeing early on Monday shared instructions with airlines for inspecting the 737 MAX 9 fleet, the company confirmed, after 171 MAX planes were grounded by U.S. regulators on Saturday following an accident where a cabin panel ripped off an Alaska Airlines jet while in mid-air.

 The instructions, known formally as a multi-operator message, are a key step to allow airlines to complete or certify inspections have been conducted that comply with the Federal Aviation Administration's directive that would allow them to put planes back in service.